drivendataorg/zamba/docs/docs/models/td-full-metrics.md

-# Time distributed model performance
+# Time-distributed model performance

 ## African forest model

-The African species `time_distributed` model was trained using almost **250,000 videos from 14 countries** in West, Central, and East Africa.
+The African species time-distributed model was trained using almost **250,000 videos from 14 countries** in West, Central, and East Africa.
+These videos include examples of 30 animal species, plus some unidentified animals and humans.
 To evaluate the performance of the model, we held out 30,324 videos from 101 randomly-chosen transects.